Back to blog

 Application deadline

-Not all programs start in summer, so winter intake is often the better option.
+Not all programmes start in the summer semester, so the winter semester is often the better option.

 When should international students start planning?